Your Marketing Stack Is a System. Are You Treating It Like One?

 "Advertising companies escalate their bids for the attention of the consumer.
 One company does something bright and loud and arresting.
 Its competitor does something louder, bigger, brasher.
 The first company outdoes that.
 Advertising becomes ever more present in the environment, more garish, more noisy, more intrusive, until the consumer's senses are dulled to the point at which almost no advertiser's message can penetrate."

-Meadows wrote this decades ago and it reads like a description of my Instagram feed in 2026.
+Meadows wrote this decades ago and it reads like a description of your Instagram feed in 2026.

 Addiction (Shifting the Burden)